Articles » Strong Like a Mountain: A Short History of Shugendo at Mt. Koshikidake

 Looking to Shakamuni Buddha's formative experiences in the mountains and forests of Northern India, the mountain-hermits of Taoism, the experiences of holy saints on Mt.
-Sinai, the sages of Yoga and the mountain ranges of Olympus, the ancient world, broadly speaking, looked to mountains as liminal, other-worldly places where the veil to the divine was a little thinner.
+Sinai, the sages of Yoga and the mountain ranges of Olympus, the ancient world, broadly speaking, looked to mountains as liminal, other-worldly places.
 These places were often culturally restricted, being the haunts of the dead (as in Japan), of wild animals, of ancestors, of the 'undomesticated' elements of society, of the rebellious and of awe-inspiring divinity.
 With their special brews of turbulent weather mountains act as liminal, otherworldly spaces.
 At the same time mountains are providers; they catch clouds, shed water, give refuge and cleanse the spirit, and act as the natural sacred sites towards whose summits we express our gratitude and awe.

 During the medieval period, practitioners of Shugendo were not divided according to doctrinal organisations that were clearly distinct or autonomous.
 It was not until late in the eleventh century that practitioners formed groups that adhered to a specific sets of rituals enacted at specific sites.
-Originally shugenja entered the mountains at the beginning of autumn, remained there over winter, and returned at the beginning of spring in a manner which mimicked the cycle of death and rebirth (擬死再生).
-During the formative period between the 10th and 12th centuries, the core practice was winter confinement.
-Around the twelfth and thirteenth centuries, Esoteric-Buddhism introduced a way of thinking called hongaku shiso (本覚思想) - the idea that all things, including plants and earth, posses fundamental (original) enlightenment.
+Originally, Shugenja entered the mountains at the beginning of autumn, remained there over winter, and returned at the beginning of spring in a manner which mimicked the mountain deity's (山の神; yamanokami) cycle of death and renewal (擬死再生; gishisaisei).
+During the formative period between the 10th and 12th centuries, the core practice of Shugendo was winter confinement.
+Around the twelfth and thirteenth centuries, Esoteric-Buddhism introduced a way of thinking called hongaku shiso (本覚思想); the idea that all things, including plants and earth, posses fundamental (original) enlightenment.
 This influenced all schools of Buddhism, including Shugendo, which incorporated its ontology.

-The Shugendo around the Kumano area was first connected with the temple of Onjoji (Miidera) but from the 14th century it came under the control of the imperial Shogo-in temple in Kyoto.
-This branch of Shugendo eventually came to be known as the Honzan-ha.
-This 'Miitake' faith and the Kumano stream influenced Shugendo across the country.
-Around the fifteenth century Shugenja associated with the 36 temples in the Kin-ki area founded an association of 36 guides (先達; sendatsu) which eventually became the Tozan-ha branch centered in Sanboin, a subtemple of Daigoji in Kyoto.
-These two schools formed the major branches of Shugendo under which most schools at one point or another were subsumed.
+The Shugendo around the Kumano area was first connected with the temple of Onjoji (園城寺, later to be called Miidera; 三井寺), but from the 14th century it came under the control of the imperial Shogo-in temple (聖護院⾨跡) in Kyoto.
+This branch of Shugendo eventually came to be known as the Honzan-ha (本⼭派).
+This 'Miitake' faith and the Kumano stream influenced Shugendo across the archipelago.
+Around the fifteenth century Shugenja associated with the 36 temples in the Kin-ki (近畿地方) area founded an association of 36 guides (先達; sendatsu) which eventually came to be known as the Tozan-ha (当山派) branch of Shugendo, centered in Sanbo-in (三宝院), a sub-temple of Daigo-ji (醍醐寺), also in Kyoto.
+These two schools eventually formed the major branches of Shugendo under which most schools at one point or another were subsumed.

 By the 16th Century Shugen doctrine and ritual was well established in the peaks of Mount Kinpusen and Mount Omine as well as mountains in Kyushu, Tohoku and the Kanto regions.
-The doctrines of Shugenja consisted mainly of commentaries on personal memoranda (切紙; kirigami) that the Yamabushi used as guides for their rituals and practice.
-Some of the more central works include the Yamabushi Nijigi (The meaning of Yamabushi) by Yuban, Shugen-seiten and Shugen Shinkansho (the book of the mirror of the heart) attributed to the restorer Shobo (Rigen Daishi), the origin stories of the Shozan Engi, the works of Gyōchi and the famous works of Akyubo Sokuden.
+The doctrines of Shugenja consisted mainly of commentaries on personal memoranda (切紙; kirigami) which Yamabushi used as guides for their rituals and practice.
+Later these were collected into collections.
+Some of the more central works include the Yamabushi Nijigi (The meaning of Yamabushi) by Yuban, the Shugen Seiten and Shugen Shinkansho (the book of the mirror of the heart) attributed to the restorer Shobo (理源大師; Rigen Daishi), the origin stories of the Shozan Engi, the works of the Tozan Yamabushi Gyōchi and the collections of Akyubo Sokuden.